Andcool-Systems/gh-stats/README.md

 # This is a Fork of [Original Deprecated Project](https://github.com/PressJump/reimaginedreadme)

-## Deprecation Notice

-Reimagined Readme is currently undergoing deprecation.
-Further information can be found at issue [#32](https://github.com/PressJump/reimaginedreadme/issues/32) regarding it.
-Thank you for your support.

 ## Reimagined Readme

 GitHub readme widgets are too seperated and you need to add 4 different widgets with all different styles to show your GitHub statistics. **_Reimagined Readme_** tries to fix this problem by giving a layout to your readme that does not trigger OCD.